MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.forecast_ets_stat.md

 For example, for a 90% confidence interval, a 90% confidence level is computed (90% of future points are to fall within this radius from prediction).
 The default value is 95%.
 For numbers outside of the range (0,1),  **Forecast_ETS_STAT** returns an error.

 Passing 0 for the data completions parameter ( _Arg5_) instructs the algorithm to account for missing points as zeros.
 The default value of 1 accounts for missing points by computing them to be the average of the neighboring points.
-If there is more than 30% missing data,  **Forecast_ETS_STAT** returns runtime error ?1004?.
+If there is more than 30% missing data,  **Forecast_ETS_STAT** returns run-time error 1004.

 The aggregation parameter ( _Arg6_) is a numeric value specifying the method to use to aggregate several values that have the same time stamp.
 The default value of 0 specifies AVERAGE, while other numbers between 1 and 6 specify SUM, COUNT, COUNTA, MIN, MAX, and MEDIAN.